 BE-SHALLAḤ

-17Now when Pharaoh let the people go, God did not lead them by way of the land of the Phillistines, although it was nearer; for God said, “The people may have a change of heart when they see war, and return to Egypt.”
-18So God led the people roundabout, by way of the wilderness at the Sea of Reeds.
+17Now when Pharaoh let the people go, God did not lead them by way of the land of the Philistines, although it was nearer; for God said, “The people may have a change of heart when they see war, and return to Egypt.”
+18So God led the people round about, by way of the wilderness at the Sea of Reeds.

 Now the Israelites went up armedd out of the land of Egypt.
 19And Moses took with him the bones of Joseph, who had exacted an oath from the children of Israel, saying, “God will be sure to take notice of you: then you shall carry up my bones from here with you.”